Ohio: Geography

+Put-in-Bay is located on South Bass Island, one of Ohio's Lake Erie Islands.

+The Ohio River marks the state's southern and eastern borders with Kentucky and West Virginia.

 Ohio's location has proven to be an asset for economic growth and expansion.
 Because it links the Northeast to the Midwest, much cargo and business traffic passes through its borders along its well-developed highways.
 Ohio has the nation's 10th-largest highway network and is within a one-day drive of 50% of North America's population and 70% of North America's manufacturing capacity.
 To the north, Ohio has 312 mi of coastline with Lake Erie, which allows for numerous cargo ports such as Cleveland and Toledo.
 Ohio's southern border is defined by the Ohio River.
 Ohio's neighbors are Pennsylvania to the east, Michigan to the northwest, Lake Erie to the north, Indiana to the west, Kentucky on the south, and West Virginia on the southeast.
 Ohio's borders were defined by metes and bounds in the Enabling Act of 1802 as follows:

 Bounded on the east by the Pennsylvania line, on the south by the Ohio River, to the mouth of the Great Miami River, on the west by the line drawn due north from the mouth of the Great Miami aforesaid, and on the north by an east and west line drawn through the southerly extreme of Lake Michigan, running east after intersecting the due north line aforesaid, from the mouth of the Great Miami until it shall intersect Lake Erie or the territorial line, and thence with the same through Lake Erie to the Pennsylvania line aforesaid.

-Put-in-Bay is located on South Bass Island, one of Ohio's Lake Erie Islands.

-The Ohio River marks the state's southern and eastern borders with Kentucky and West Virginia.

 Ohio is bounded by the Ohio River, but nearly all of the river belongs to Kentucky and West Virginia.
 In 1980, the U.S. Supreme Court held that, based on the wording of the cessation of territory by Virginia (which at the time included what is now Kentucky and West Virginia), the boundary between Ohio and Kentucky (and, by implication, West Virginia) is the northern low-water mark of the river as it existed in 1792.
 Ohio has only that portion of the river between the river's 1792 low-water mark and the present high-water mark.
 The border with Michigan has also changed, as a result of the Toledo War, to angle slightly northeast to the north shore of the mouth of the Maumee River.